Events: Tour of the Catskills 2018

 I took advantage of the 60-mile rest stop and helped myself to a can of Coca-Cola.
 This was what I wanted to provide the extra boost up the hill.
 We were fewer than fourteen miles from the finish.
 I fired off that text message to Mike.
 He responded with enthusiasm.
 Again the route deviated in a more enjoyable approach.
 Things looked heavily in my favor.
 Soon it would be solely up to me to finish the job; all the circumstances had aligned in my favor to this point.

 We turned onto West Saugerties Road/ Platte Clove Road and were immediately greeted by the base of the climb.
-Perhaps it was the best way to catch Devil’s Kitchen off guard, but the struggle quickly caught up to me.
+Perhaps it was the best way to catch Devil off guard, but the struggle quickly caught up to me.
 Within three pedal strokes my right groin cramped as it had done in years before.
-I pushed through and it worked itself out despite the pain having descended to my kneecap for a bit.
-The opening ramps felt easy in a strange sort of way.
+I pushed through and it worked itself out despite the pain descended to my kneecap for a bit.
+The opening ramps felt easy in a strange sort of way, a positive sign.
 The climb's resistance returned by featuring a large bed of gravel across the road at the base of a steep portion.
 I handled that quickly and returned to the job.

 I saw more riders on Devil’s Kitchen than any year prior.
 Each one was making deals with him/herself to reach the summit.
 I was no exception.
 I tried reusing the theory that the climb featured flat spots.
 I counted each steep ramp having counted thirteen in total last year.
 I couldn’t remember if that included the ramps after I stepped off.
 I played head games with myself.
 I passed one rider clutching his left hamstring who watched as I rolled by.
 He was one of the early pacers in the opening hour.
 I was jealous of his walking.
 Was he jealous of me?

 I had climbed smartly to this point.
 I struggled with Mike’s encouragement because it entertained the idea of stepping off (just don’t do it).
 I settled into a rhythm at the half-mile point because of a large flattening out.
 More riders were scattered across the road that I would have to watch out for.
 Cars were coming and going in both directions.
 For a brief moment I couldn’t believe I had a tailwind.
-Sure enough the leaves were metallic swaying away from me.
-Maybe I slipped into Devil’s Kitchen without notice.
+Sure enough the leaves were metallic swaying away from me, pointing up the climb.
+Maybe I slipped into the Devil’s Kitchen unnoticed?

 The speed crept up.
 The pitches mellowed out.
 The steep walls were not as steep and were not as long.
 And then.
 And then!
 There was the last little bump.
 A minivan had parked in the summit parking lot to provide me with a reference.
 It had been one of the cheering sections for a rider behind me.
 That was the top!
 My legs were dead.
 My heart rate was the highest I ever measured it.
 Yet there I rolled over the summit where a year ago I had walked my bike.
 I did not get off the f***ing bike!
 Did I just sneak up Devil’s Kitchen?
 I think I did.

 My final miles were pathetic in pace.
 I was physically spent.
 I was emotionally distraught.
 I tried to stand to expedite the final six miles but the groin cramped worse than before.
-I pedaled with one leg.
+I pedaled with one leg; I even unclipped for a spell.
 I felt stopping now was the same as getting off the bike.
 I refused to do that.
 Since I had no power, I rode at a slow pace.
 This was how my Tour of the Catskills would finish.
 I limped home trying to muster happiness that I had just conquered a climb two years in the making.

 I heard the finish line with less than a mile to go.
 Everything hurt.
 I successfully navigated the signs allocated for the new finish arrangement on Main Street.
 I saw the green FINISH banner.
 I rolled through, was handed off a medal, and texted the Missus saying I was off the course safely.
 I did not text Mike to tell him what had happened.
 I wanted suspense.
 I gathered my thoughts, got back on my bike, and headed to the car parked appropriately at Lake Rip van Winkle.
 My plan was to change and return to Last Chance Antiques and Cafe and do my usual celebratory UBU.
 I did exactly that.
 I decided to go against my usual visit and ordered cheese fries to go.
 Whenever I have gone hard in rides, I struggle with stomaching anything for a long time.